Sununu warns pandemic could be worse than last winter

 About $3.2 million will be allocated for food pantries, he said, and it will help those who face food insecurity.
 About 10 percent of the state is food insecure.

-A $6 million program was also announced for shelters and homelesss costs.
+A $6 million program was also announced for shelters and homeless costs.
 Shelters can apply for increased operations costs.

+Remaining CARES Act funds are still available, including $11.5 million for long-term care facilities, which have faced the brunt of the pandemic with the worst outcomes.

-All these dollars will be allocated over the next six weeks, he said.
+All these dollars will be allocated over the next six weeks, said Sununu.

 (0) comments